corememltd/interop-eap-tls13/README.md

      * they are as described:
          * [`services`](services): `services` configuration (including `freeradius`)
          * [`eapol_test`](eapol_test): `eapol_test` configuration files
      * changes to these folders will be immediately seen inside the docker container.
-This means you should not need to edit files in the container and remember to copy them back to your project, and after updating `freeradius`/... you can restart `freeradius` (`systemctl restartfreeradius` or `freeradius -X`) to reason about those changes
+This means you should not need to edit files in the container and remember to copy them back to your project, and after updating `freeradius`/... you can restart `freeradius` (`systemctl restart freeradius` or `freeradius -X`) to reason about those changes

 ## Deployment to a Server/VM